lucaschirruINAF/SRT-Documentation/antenna.rst

 SARDARA's spectral resolution and sensitivity are defined by its full 1500 MHz bandwidth.
 However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend's Focus Selector is being used as input to SARDARA.

-**in L band:**
+**L-band setup**

 The full bandwidth for this receiver is 500 MHz (1.3-1.8 GHz).
-RF filters can be used (XXL4, XXL2 etc.) as well as additional backend filters (115, 230 or 460 MHz).
+RF filters must be used (choose between XXL4, XXL2 etc.).
+For the 420 MHz configuration, the available filters are: XXL3, XXL5, XXC3 and XXC5 (to be selected following the needed sky frequency and polarization).
+We note that with these filters, the effective RF bandwidth is 100 MHz or 90 MHz.

+**SARDARA is offered in shared-risk mode in all of its configurations.**

 More detailed information on the SARDARA backend can be found here: `SARDARA <https://www.worldscientific.com/doi/full/10.1142/S2251171718500046>`_.

-Note: for this call, only total intensity is offered for observations in spectral line mode with SARDARA.
-Instead for continuum observations, the spectro-polarimetric observing mode has been tested for C and K bands, but not for L-band.

 Calibration
 ===========